sunnyolive108/JSONthewhiteRabbit/README.md

 # JSONintoFILEfromRabbit

-# this little program shall start to implement these things
+this little program shall start to implement these things

-# fetch messages from a RabbitMQ Queue
-# let them be processed and written into a file by def interpret_json
+fetch messages from a RabbitMQ Queue et them be processed and written into a file by def interpret_json

-# future ideas include
+future ideas include

-# further automate the handling process
-# further process the data into another program
-# feed data into a statistics & documentation program
-# interface of some kind to put in host and port information
-# . . .
+further automate the handling process further process the data into another program feed data into a statistics & documentation program interface of some kind to put in host and port information . . .